LaurieQiu/LaurieQiu.github.io/_posts/2021-05-25-what to do if you have a mental health crisis?.md

 Things don't always go well.
-When bad things happen, we are better able to deal with them if we know in advance what they might be and what the possible solutions are.
+When bad things happen, we can handle them better if we know in advance what they might be and what the possible solutions are.

 [This article](https://80000hours.org/podcast/episodes/depression-anxiety-imposter-syndrome/) is a bit long.
-I've spent a lot of time reading the article and some of the ideas resonate well.
+I spent a lot of time reading it and some of the ideas resonated.

-I list here some key points that may help me or some others to get through a difficult situation that may come up in life.
+I list here some key points that may help me or some others get through a difficult situation in life.

 > ### Seeking out treatment
 >